MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

 - Revalidate handles the caching of the data for 24 hours and the get-countries api handles caching the data if the restcountries api ever breaks!
 - get-countries api will make the request to restcountries api, handle loads of error cases and always returns cached data so the website functionality never breaks!
 - Dynamically creates the host so that i can use localhost for development and so that vercel deployment works!
 This is done using environment variables and req.headers.host
+- Querying the api for the region takes quite a while.
+It will definitely be best if i do the logic myself in js.
+- I need a state of the first countries data on load and the current data that we are searching through.